 - F. New Resident Housing Survey

-Together with the Housing Agreement, this Handbook helps explain important information about the housing process, including the rights, responsibilities, and expectations of residents in college housing.
-The Housing Agreement, setting out the terms and conditions for occupancy during college employment, is different from a lease and allows residents to cancel and move out with short notice, typically 30 days or less.
-In addition, signing a Housing Agreement does not require a credit history or credit check.
-Furthermore, the terms and conditions in the Housing Agreement conform to all applicable housing laws in Massachusetts including:
+Together with the Housing License Agreement, this Handbook helps explain important information about the housing process, including the rights, responsibilities, and expectations of residents in College housing.
+The Housing License Agreement, setting out the terms and conditions for occupancy during College employment, is different from a lease and allows residents to cancel and move out with short notice, typically 30 days or less.
+In addition, signing a Housing License Agreement does not require a credit history or credit check.
+Furthermore, the terms and conditions in the Housing License Agreement conform to all applicable housing laws in Massachusetts including:

 College’s Rights and Responsibilities: